ROI-DANINO/RAG-image-expert/knowledge/core/02a_qwen_specifics.md

       model:
         name_or_path: "Qwen/Qwen-Image-Edit-2509"
-        is_qwen: true  # CRITICAL: Flag for Qwen handling
+        is_qwen: true  # This flag is essential for the training toolkit to use the correct model-specific logic.
         quantize: true
         quantize_dtype: "int8"